-According to a recent article in Wired about the psychology behind typos, there are actually legitimate, scientific mechanims behind our inability to spot our own mistakes.
+According to a recent article in Wired about the psychology behind typos, there are actually legitimate, scientific mechanisms behind our inability to spot our own mistakes.
 And our dread of proofreading.

 When we write, we're using an extraordinary amount of processing power to string letters into words into sentences into narratives that express complex themes and ideas.
 The fundamental task of simply spelling words correctly, or hitting the correct keys on the keyboard, gets delegated to the lowest neurons on the totem pole.